chaoss/community/CONTRIBUTING.md

 ## Who is a CHAOSS repository maintainer?

-The README.md of the repository contains a list of who is maintainer.
-Each CHAOSS repositry brings together different people and they document in the repository specific CONTRIBUTING.md how somone becomes a maintainer on their repository.
+The README.md of the repository contains a list of maintainers.
+Each CHAOSS repository brings together different people and they document in the repository-specific CONTRIBUTING.md how someone becomes a maintainer on their repository.

 ## What about releases?